-- Representation in legal matters and acting as negotiator on important issues - Negotiating partner vis-à-vis Swedbank for members who have opted for cooperation - Organisation of conferences, seminars etc. to maintain contacts and promote the exchange of views between the savings banks
+Representation in legal matters and acting as negotiator on important issues

+Negotiating partner vis-à-vis Swedbank for members who have opted for cooperation

+Organisation of conferences, seminars, etc. to maintain contacts and promote the exchange of views between the savings banks

-The Swedish Savings Banks Association is a member the European Savings and Retail Banking Group (ESBG) and the World Savings and Retail Banking Institute (WSBI).
+The Swedish Savings Banks Association is a member of the World Savings and Retail Banking Institute (WSBI) and the European Savings and Retail Banking Group (ESBG).